University Centre of the Westfjords: History

 The centre was established on 12 March 2005 in Ísafjörður, a town of circa 3,000 inhabitants on the western coast of Iceland.
-Its first and only director to date is Peter Weiss.
+Its first director was Peter Weiss.
+In August 2025, the University Centre of the Westfjords announced the appointment of Dr. Catherine P. Chambers as the new Director and began her new role in April 2026, after returning from a sabbatical as a guest professor at the University of Tokyo Atmospheric and Oceanic Research Institute.

 International collaboration

 The university is an active member of the University of the Arctic.
 UArctic is an international cooperative network based in the Circumpolar Arctic region, consisting of more than 200 universities, colleges, and other organizations with an interest in promoting education and research in the Arctic region.

 The university participates in UArctic's mobility program north2north.
 The aim of that program is to enable students of member institutions to study in different parts of the North.